gskril/gregskril.com/src/blog/nft-uses.md

 The example that I use to explain the future of NFTs to friends is concert tickets.

-### Why NFTs should be used as tickets to live events
+## Why NFTs should be used as tickets to live events

 Imagine the current process of buying a ticket for a concert from your favorite band.
 You buy the ticket, use it to get into the event, then it loses 100% of its value.
 The lifespan of that ticket is just 1 day.

+But what if:

-But what if the band wants to create a community chat of everybody who attended the event?
-Or what if they want to reward fans who have been to 5+ concerts?
-Or what if they want to do a giveaway amongst the people who attended a certain concert?
-Or what if they want to give everybody at the concert a digital collectible that represents they attended a special event?
+- the band wants to create a community chat of everybody who attended the event?
+- they want to reward fans who have been to 5+ concerts?
+- they want to do a giveaway amongst the people who attended a certain concert?
+- they want to give everybody at the concert a digital collectible that represents they attended a special event?

-With NFTs, that is all made possible and very easy.
+With NFTs, that is all made easier while also not locking operations down to a single platform.
+You can imagine how this might work without NFTs — a startup appears that wants to facilitate conversations between fans and artists.
+A few bands sign up for the platform and start onboarding their fans, then the startup goes out of business.
+What now?
+The band has to start over from scratch.

+**NFTs abstract ownership in a decentralized way — they are not controlled by any company, but rather companies can use them to provide functionality.**

+So using the same example — if a messaging startup goes out of business, the NFTs don't leave the fans possession, and can easily be brought over to any other messaging app that the band decides to use.
+This portability is part of what makes NFTs so powerful.

+### What does this actually look like?

 A band can create and list a set of NFTs for sale, and their fans can buy them as tickets.
 If a fan realizes they can no longer make it to the event, they can sell their ticket on a secondary marketplace.
 Heading to the event, attendees can verify their NFT ownership as a way to get into the venue.
 Up to this point, its the same process as a traditional online ticket.